 Websites such as TripAdvisor are very useful to help you find a suitable accommodation for the budget you will allocate to this service.
-A little piece of advice: If hotels are too exorbitant, opt for beach guesthouses – they use ceiling fans instead of air conditioning.
+A little piece of advice: If hotels in Mauritius are too exorbitant, opt for beach guesthouses – they use ceiling fans instead of air conditioning.

 - 4. Transport Saving